Short International Programs

 - Be a registered Centennial student at the time of the SIP, or be enrolled in the semester immediately following the SIP.
 In other words, you cannot be graduating before August 30, 2023.
 If you have the summer off, but will return to school in the Fall, you are eligible to apply.

 - Maintain a solid academic performance (minimum GPA of 3.0); first-semester students are still encouraged to apply and may be granted conditional acceptance based on their grades in April.

-- Be able to obtain the necessary travel visa/documentation prior to departure.
-This includes a valid passport, valid study permit, Canadian visa/eTA, and/or destination visa (as applicable).
+- Be able to obtain the necessary travel visa/vaccination documentation prior to departure.
+This includes a valid passport, valid study permit, Canadian visa/eTA, destination visa, and/or COVID-19 vaccination proof (as applicable).

-- Be able to attend all pre-departure meetings offered by SaGE.
+- Be able to attend all pre-departure meetings offered by the Global Experience department.

 - Be able to attend all in-country classes and activities.

 - Have no behavioural or Security-related files.